locoframework/loco-rails/README.md

 A lot of applications have dashboard, which presents informations about many resources.
 It would be good, if presented information was up to date.

 In the *"standard"* approach - controller's action renders full page.
 If your dashboard has some dynamic elements, like charts for example - you need to hide raw data in **data attributes** or do some *spaghetti code*.
 It's  ingredients are Ruby and JavaScript.
 It's not recommended, but I think that everyone has prepared at least one dish like this ;-) Then, you need to ask front-end guys to process data and generate required dynamic views.
-They'll put JavaScript code in a place known only them, inside JavaScipt module or something...
+They'll put JavaScript code in a place known only to them, inside JavaScipt module or something...
 Then, they'll write (somewhere) code that fetches fresh data for every resource.
 You have to write API endpoints.

 It's also worth considering to write a single API endpoint for all resources and bundle all data inside a custom structure.
 Of course, this approach will require time to consider, implement and document or explain to front-end fellas.